FelixOnline/v2/content/articles/2013-3-7-in-search-of-inspiration.md

 subtitle: >
   Most people work so that they can live, but a lucky few live so that they can work.
 All you need is inspiration, says Saskia Verhagen
 date: "2013-03-07 20:56:27 +0000"

 # Attributes from Felix Online V1
 id: "3420"
 old_path: /comment/3420/in-search-of-inspiration
 aliases:
  - /comment/3420/in-search-of-inspiration
+imported: true
+comments:
+ -  20120222 0142     Thank you for being my own instructor on this topic My sopuse and i enjoyed your article quite definitely and most of all favored how you handled the issues I considered to be controversial Youre always incredibly kind towards readers much like me and assist me in my life Thank youThis is both street smart and inntlligeet

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true